StefanoAllesina/BSD-QBio2/misc/homepage/homepage.md

 ## Welcome

-This page contains important information about the [Second BSD-qBio Bootcamp @ MBL](http://bsdgrad.uchicago.edu/page/mbl-quantitative-approaches-bootcamp), which will be held at the [Marine Biological Laboratory](http://www.mbl.edu/) in Woods Hole, MA, on Sept 6-14, 2016.
+This page contains important information about the [Second BSD-qBio Boot Camp @ MBL](http://bsdgrad.uchicago.edu/page/mbl-quantitative-approaches-bootcamp), which will be held at the [Marine Biological Laboratory](http://www.mbl.edu/) in Woods Hole, MA, on Sept 6-14, 2016.

 More that 90 incoming graduate students from the different programs in the [Division of Biological Sciences](http://www.bsd.uchicago.edu/) at the [University of Chicago](http://www.uchicago.edu) will participate.